The Discovery of La Hougue Bie

 Equinox

 The chamber of the passage grave was probably a sacred place, both rituals and ceremonies may have taken place here.
-The structure aligns with the rising sun at the spring and autumn equinoxes- sunlight reaches the end of the passage grave if the weather is clear.
-This gives the stone there a beautiful glow and may have had special meaning for the Neolithic people using the site.
+The structure aligns with the rising sun at the spring and autumn equinoxes – sunlight reaches the end of the passage grave if the weather is clear.
+This gives the stone at the far end a beautiful glow which may have had special meaning for the Neolithic people using the site.

 light coming through at equinox to light a dark stone chamber.